A Vision 2001 Redevelopment publication

 The International Council: Following World War II the need for closer contact between the SGL and the Independent Jurisdictions was apparent, so the International Council was formed.
 It was made up of 4 elected representatives from The Sovereign Grand Lodge, in addition to the Council Secretary.
 Each Independent Grand Lodge was to elect three representatives.
 The current members of the IC in addition to The Sovereign Grand Lodge include: Australasia, Denmark, Finland, Germany, Finland, Iceland, Latin America (Cuba), The Netherlands & Belgium, Norway, Sweden, and Switzerland.
 While the IC has no legislative ability, they can recommend to The SGL concerning legislation.
 Other countries where there are Odd Fellow/Rebekah Lodges are represented by a nearby Grand Lodge: Estonia is represented by Finland; Poland is represented by Sweden; France and Austria are represented by Switzerland; etc. The current President of the IC is Pentti Groenberg, Grand Sire of Finland.

-Regular: Regular membership in an Odd Fellow Lodge is opened to any man from the age of 18 on and for membership in a Rebekah Lodge, to any woman from 18 years or more.
+Regular: Regular membership in an Odd Fellow Lodge is opened to any one from the age of 16 on and for membership in a Rebekah Lodge, to every one from 16 years or more.
 Prospective members must be sponsored by a lodge member and be of good character, be loyal to their country and believe in a Supreme Being.
 To be eligible to hold the office of Vice Grand the member must have served two terms as an appointed or desk officer for the lodge.
 A candidate for Noble Grand must have served as Vice Grand.